 InterLibrary Services will get copies of articles, books or other materials not available at the MSU Libraries for MSU students, faculty, and staff at no charge.

 Please contact the Michigan Commission for the Blind Braille & Talking Book Library ((800) 992-9012) to receive Braille and audiobooks from the National Service for the Blind & Physically Handicapped.

 Headphones are available for borrowing from the service desk in the Klein Digital Multimedia Center, Main Library, 4th Floor West.

 The Main Library has an Amigo motorized cart to help patrons move throughout the building.
-Please ask at the Patron Services Desk (between library entrances on first floor) about checking out the motorized cart for the 2 hour borrowing period, or call (517) 355-2333 for more information.
+Please ask at the Circulation Desk (between library entrances on first floor) about checking out the motorized cart for the 2 hour borrowing period, or call (517) 355-2333 for more information.

 Small shopping carts are available for one-day use.
-Please ask at the Patron Services Desk (between library entrances on first floor) to borrow a shopping cart, or call (517) 355-2333 for more information.
+Please ask at the Circulation Desk (between library entrances on first floor) to borrow a shopping cart, or call (517) 355-2333 for more information.